Submissions

 MANUSCRIPT SUBMISSION GUIDELINES

-The Brazilian Journal of Alternative Dispute Resolution – RBADR, published semiannually, is a journal concentrated on alternative dispute resolution (ADRs), namely Arbitration, Mediation, Dispute Board, ADR Designing Programs and Online Dispute Resolution, among other topics of interest.
+The Brazilian Journal of Alternative Dispute Resolution (RBADR, published semiannually) focuses on alternative dispute resolution (ADR), including Arbitration, Mediation, Dispute Boards, Dispute System Design, and Online Dispute Resolution.

 THE JOURNAL